vivekmahey/Git-Learnings/README.md

 # Git-Learnings
-This is the repository to learn git github commands
+This is the repository to learn git

+Here i am Trying to understand the basic commands of git

+Author - Vivek Mahey